oeway/AILabNode/README.md

 # Node.js Toolkits for AILab platform (WIP)

 # Installation

-First, you will need to install nodejs(https://nodejs.org/).
+Step 1: you will need to install nodejs(https://nodejs.org/).

 For linux user:
 ```bash